 @willsmithI’m a triple threat: I’m an actor, rapper, and whatever this is.♬ original sound – Amir Yass

-If you’re asking yourself if his celebrity status attributes to his success on TikTok, here’s an example that proves that it takes more than star power to be ultra successful on TikTok.
+If you’re asking yourself if his celebrity status (or recent Oscar’s drama) attributes to his success on TikTok, here’s an example that proves that it takes more than star power to be ultra successful on the platform.
 Award-winning singer and actress Ariana Grande is one of the most popular stars globally, including one of the most popular accounts on Instagram with over 250 million followers.
 However, that popularity doesn’t necessarily translate into the TikTok algorithm.

 Unlike Will Smith, Ariana’s content is just commercial advertisements for content posted on other sites and lacks any personally created content.
 Although she still has a significant following, it pales in comparison to the success Will Smith has achieved on the app.

 There you have it!
 As you explore your own TikTok style, adapting to follow the lead of popular creators is a great way to start.
 Then, over time, you can create unique content that takes these trends to the next level.
 Here’s hoping you’re the next viral TikTok creator to learn from!